-- 10. Conduct interviews with potential consultant candidates to become acquainted with their (or their firm's) skill sets and experiences, as well as the models or approaches they would use to respond to your agency's public participation needs.
-This provides an opportunity to compare and contrast general approaches. - 11.
-Be open to a consultant's ideas for public engagement approaches that are different from those initially assumed most appropriate by your agency.
-Through such openness a local agency may understand more options, ultimately save time and money, and increase its ability to choose the most appropriate public engagement consultant and approach. - 12.
-Ensure that the consultant has the necessary process design and delivery experience as well as any relevant issue/policy knowledge that will be required.7
+Conduct interviews with potential consultant candidates to become acquainted with their (or their firm's) skill sets and experiences, as well as the models or approaches they would use to respond to your agency's public participation needs.
+This provides an opportunity to compare and contrast general approaches.

-- 13. In some cases, two different consultants or firms working together may bring the best set of competencies to the job.
+- Be open to a consultant's ideas for public engagement approaches that are different from those initially assumed most appropriate by your agency.
+Through such openness a local agency may understand more options, ultimately save time and money, and increase its ability to choose the most appropriate public engagement consultant and approach. - 3.
+Ensure that the consultant has the necessary process design and delivery experience as well as any relevant issue/policy knowledge that will be required. - 4.
+In some cases, two different consultants or firms working together may bring the best set of competencies to the job.
 This can be the case when one consultant is especially skilled in successfully engaging a specific community or population group.
 Or where required competencies in content and policy knowledge and in process design and facilitation cannot be found in one consultant.
-This may require some additional staff oversight to ensure a good integration of efforts. - 14.
+This may require some additional staff oversight to ensure a good integration of efforts. - 5.
 Don't confuse public relations consultants with those who design and deliver engagement processes that seek to integrate the public's ideas into local decision-making.
-While both types of consultants can be helpful, they usually have different skill sets. - 15.
+While both types of consultants can be helpful, they usually have different skill sets. - 6.
 Weigh the ability of a potential public engagement consultant to act and to be viewed by the public as an impartial facilitator on the matter to be addressed by the public engagement activity.
-Such impartiality can help ensure public trust it the process - 16.
-Ask about the consultant's experiences with public agencies similar to yours; with those participants/communities you wish to engage; and with the issue that your proposed public engagement effort will address.
-A lack of directly applicable experience may not rule out a consultant for consideration, but it is important information nonetheless. - 17.
+Such impartiality can help ensure public trust in the process. - 7.
+Ask about the consultant's experiences with public agencies similar to yours; with those participants/ communities you wish to engage; and with the issue that your proposed public engagement effort will address.
+A lack of directly applicable experience may not rule out a consultant for consideration, but it is important information nonetheless. - 8.
 Assess the potential consultant's experiences with public engagement approaches that will address your local agency's purpose and participation goals.
-Flexible practitioners who can mix and match public engagement activities and processes from their overall skillset may offer more choices for the public to get involved and a greater likelihood of reaching various participant groups. - 18.
-As appropriate to your agencies' interest in using social media and other online technologies, ask potential consultants how they would effectively utilize these tools to reach and engage residents. - 19.
-Realistically assess the claims made by consultants for the outcomes of their proposed public engagement plan and activities.
-Do these make sense given the issue or policy to be addressed, the time and resources to be committed, the nature of the recommended approach, the number of proposed participants, and any political or other relevant factors.
+Flexible practitioners who can mix and match public engagement activities and processes from their overall skillset may offer more choices for the public to get involved and a greater likelihood of reaching various participant groups.